zogzog/cw-container/doc/intro.rst

   container definitions.

 * entities and adapters: see test/data/entities.py

-  As of today, entity classes of the CubicWeb `orm` are used to customize a container definition.

-  The `container_rtype` attribute gives a name to the concrete `<container_rtype>` relation.

-  The `container_skiprtypes` attribute is a tuple containing rtypes not to follow when defining a container or operating on it.
-Security or workflow information (as examplified by `local_group` and `wf_info_for`) may indeed be excluded from most operations and be kept under the control of specific hooks.

   The `ContainerProtocol` must be set up an all container etypes.
 This is the main API to get to a container or a parent entity within a